Tankit927/MasterElementaryMath/WIP.md

 ## Hey!
-This what I got so far.
+This is what I got so far.

 ![This is what I got so far](https://github.com/Tankit927/MasterElementaryMath/blob/dev/Pics/Pic1.png)